Gabriela Fundora: Fundora vs. Asenjo

 On August 10, 2024 at Michelob Ultra Arena in Las Vegas, Fundora defeated Daniela Asenjo by unanimous decision and made the second successful defense of her IBF flyweight title.

 Undisputed Flyweight Champion

 Fundora vs. Alaniz

 Fundora was scheduled to face Gabriela Celeste Alaniz for the undisputed flyweight title in Las Vegas on November 2, 2024.
 She won the fight by TKO in the seventh round.

 Fundora vs. Badillo

 Fundora was scheduled to make the first defense of her undisputed flyweight title against Marilyn Badillo on April 19, 2025 in Oceanside, CA. Fundora won the fight via stoppage in the seventh round.

 Fundora vs. Kubicki

 Fundora was scheduled to make the second defense of her undisputed flyweight title against Ayelen Granadino in Indio, California, on September 20, 2025.
 On September 11, 2025, it was announced that Alexas Kubicki would replace Granadino.
 Fundora defeated Kubicki by seventh-round TKO.

+Fundora vs. Ruiz

+Fundora made the third defense of her undisputed flyweight title against Viviana Ruiz Corredor at the Honda Center in Anaheim, California, on March 14, 2026.
+She won by knockout in the sixth round.